-You will be given access to this Code when you commence your employment or appointment with us and will be asked to complete all mandatory Compliance trainings.
-You will also be asked to complete an online assessment and recertify your awareness of the Code and its contents on an annual basis.
+You will be given access to this Code when you commence your employment or appointment with us and will be asked once per year to complete an online assessment and re-acknowledge your awareness of the Code and its contents.
 The Code needs to be read in conjunction with the more detailed policies at a Group or country level.